twardoch/gimeltra/README.md

 - `|` separates alternate versions of a character
 - `<` prefix means that we should only convert from this character but not to it
+- `>` prefix means that we should only convert to this character but not from it
 - `~` prefix indicates that this is a final form
+- `%` separates the from and to strings of a character ligature

+The `Latn` column serves as the intermediary (all conversions are done from the source script through `Latn` to the target script).
+The column contains some characters that have equivalents only in some scripts.
+This allows less lossy coversion between, say, Hebrew and Arabic or Ethiopic and Old South Arabian.

+The `<Latn` column provides fallback Latin characters if the target script does not have an equivalent to the `Latn` character.
+This gives lossier but still plausible conversion.

 |Latn|<Latn|Name  |Arab|Ethi|Armi|Brah|Chrs  |Egyp|Elym|Grek      |Hatr|Hebr  |Mani|Narb|Nbat  |Palm  |Phli|Phlp|Phnx|Prti|Samr|Sarb|Sogd|Sogo   |Syrc |Ugar  |
 |----|-----|------|----|----|----|----|------|----|----|----------|----|------|----|----|------|------|----|----|----|----|----|----|----|-------|-----|------|